learn-co-students/dsc-0-10-04-cov-corr-lab-nyc-ds-career-012819/README.md

-Another matrix similar to above.
+Another matrix similar to the one above.
 And we see that a correlation of a variable to itself will always be = 1.
 The correlation between height and weight can be rounded off to our results.
 That is great.
 Now we know how this works.

 ## Summary